Compliance FAQs

 A Basic Review is a review of an agent who is currently writing or has written surplus lines business within the last three years.

-The review verifies the status of the agent’s surplus lines license and proper reporting of surplus lines policies.
+The review verifies the status of the agent’s surplus lines license and the proper reporting of surplus lines policies.
 FSLSO will review randomly selected policies to ensure compliance is maintained under the Florida Surplus Lines Service Office Agent Procedures Manual.

 I am a Florida licensed agent.
 Is my agency required to be licensed as well?

-Yes.
-Florida Statute requires entities engaging in any activity or employing individuals to engage in any activity which by law may be performed only by a licensed insurance agent, to hold an agency license.
-NOTE: An insurance agency that is owned and operated by a single licensed agent conducting business in his or her individual name and not employing or otherwise using the services of or appointing other licensees is exempt from the agency licensing requirement.
+NOTE: An insurance agency owned and operated by a single licensed agent conducting business in their name and not employing or otherwise using the services of or appointing other licensees is exempt from the agency licensing requirement.

 Where can I find a list of eligible surplus lines insurers?